heuperman/database-server/README.md

 To help me build an app that meets the second requirement, I wrote a test that made a GET request with params and expected a response that confirmed they had been received.

-- **Wrote code to pass the second feature test** Consisted of slightly changing the route and telling the server to return some text.
-Changing the rout caused the first feature test to fail.
+- **Wrote code to pass the second feature test** Consisted of slightly changing the routing and telling the server to return some text.
+Changing the routing caused the first feature test to fail.
 As '/' is not intended to be accessed and the second feature test requires '/set' to be accessible I remove the first test.

+- **Wrote feature test to check unhappy path when accessing /set** Wrote a test to help me make sure user would receive an error on entering invalid data.

 ## To do